- Serves as a conduit between donors, charitable organizations and community leaders

 The community foundation’s mission is very broad, allowing for flexibility to partner with a variety of nonprofits to meet the giving interests of a wide group of donors.
 Area nonprofits benefit from having a local community foundation because the community foundation helps money stay in a community.
 Community foundations benefit local nonprofits by managing an endowment on their own behalf.
 We call such funds “agency endowment funds.”

 Both organizations are important resources to Marion County.
 Some have described the differences by suggesting the United Way is more like the community’s checkbook, raising and distributing money annually, while the Foundation is more like a charitable savings account, distributing grants from a long-term fund in perpetuity.
 The United Way focuses on education, financial stability and health, while the Foundation’s scope of funding is much broader and includes working in areas such as economic development, education, the environment, community betterment, the arts and culture, as well as health and human services.
 Community foundations focus on attracting and managing permanent endowments.
 Most chapters of the United Way do not attempt to manage long-term funds or permanent endowments.
-Locally, the Community Foundation views the United Way as a tremendous partner in strengthening Ocala/Marion County.
+Community foundations focus on attracting and managing permanent endowments while most United Ways around the country do not.

 Our community foundation offers two primary benefits: